craigrachow/CISM/riskassessment.md

-# CISM Domain 2 – Risk Assessment (22%)
+# Domain 2 – Information Security Risk Management (20%)

-This domain focuses on identifying, analysing, and prioritising information security risks in a consistent and business-aligned manner to support informed decision-making.
+### ISACA Domain Description (Paraphrased)
+Information security risk management identifies, analyses, responds to, and monitors risks to ensure they remain within acceptable levels.

+> **Exam mindset:** Risk management exists to **support business decisions**, not to eliminate all risk.

 ---

-## ISACA Overview – Risk Assessment
+## Part A – Information Security Risk Assessment

-**ISACA description (paraphrased):**
-Risk assessment identifies and evaluates information security risks to determine their potential impact on business objectives and to support risk treatment decisions.

-> **Exam mindset:** Risk assessment is about **decision support**, not technical discovery.
-Always think business impact first.

----

-## 2A.
-Risk Identification

-### 2A1 Risk Events

-**ISACA context:**
+**Risk Boundaries**
+- Risk Appetite: Willingness to take risks
+- Risk Tolerance: Acceptable variation
+- Risk Capacity: Maximum barable risk

+**Two Types of Risk**
+- Inherent Risk - The risk in the absence of any controls. or mitigation efforts.
+- Residual Risk - The level of risk remaining after controls have been applied.

+**Risk Categories (types)**
+- Strategic - THreats to the organisations ability to achieve strategic objective.
+- Operational - Releates to day-to-day operations.
+Failure of internal process, people or systems.
+- Reputational - Erode client and stakeholder trust.
+May be from data breaches or unethical behaviour.
+- Compliance - Non-compliance with laws, regulations, standards.
+Often result in fines and penalties.

+ISACA context:
 Risk events are specific occurrences that could negatively impact the confidentiality, integrity, or availability of information assets.

 **Key points:**
-- A risk event is *what happens*, not the cause.
+- A risk event is what happens, not the cause.
 - Must be clearly defined and business-relevant.
 - Events link threats, vulnerabilities, and impact.
 - Poorly defined events lead to poor decisions.

-**Example:**
+- Qualitative: high/medium/low.
+- Quantitative: financial values and probabilities.
+- Example:
 “Unauthorised disclosure of customer data” is a risk event, not “malware infection”.

 ---

-### 2A2 Threat Modeling and Threat Landscape
+### 2A1 Emerging Risk and Threat Landscape

 **ISACA context:**
 Threat modeling identifies potential threat sources and methods, while the threat landscape reflects current and emerging threats.
+Emerging risks and threats reflect changes in technology, business, and adversary behaviour.

 **Key points:**
+- Identify potential threats (technical, physical, operational).
+Examine vulnerabilities to identify weak points that could result in risk.
+Recognise assets including third parties that keep the business running.
+- Threat landscape evolves constantly.
 - Threats can be internal, external, accidental, or intentional.
-- The threat landscape evolves constantly.
-- Intelligence sources improve accuracy.
+- Intelligence improves awareness.
+- Emerging risks involve uncertainty.
+- Early identification enables proactive action.
 - Focus on realistic and relevant threats.
+- Threat vector vs attack surface - threat vector is a specific way to breach. attack surface is the system itself.
+The strong the defences the smaller the attack surface and fewer threat vectors.

+**Memory hook:**
+> *Unknown risks become known risks through monitoring.*

 **Example:**
 Ransomware targeting healthcare organisations becomes a key threat due to increased frequency and impact.
+AI adoption introduces new privacy and security concerns.

 ---

-### 2A3 Vulnerability Management
+### 2A2 Vulnerability and Control Deficiency Analysis

 **ISACA context:**
 Vulnerability management identifies weaknesses that could be exploited by threats.

 **Key points:**
 - Vulnerabilities may be technical, procedural, or human.
+- Control deficiencies increase likelihood or impact.
+- Prioritisation is based on business impact.
 - Identification does not equal risk acceptance.
-- Prioritisation is based on business impact.
 - Governance focuses on process, not tools.

+**Memory hook:**
+> *A vulnerability without impact is not a priority.*

 **Example:**
 Lack of multi-factor authentication is a vulnerability that increases the likelihood of credential theft.

 ---

-### 2A4 Risk Scenario Development and Evaluation
+### 2A3 Risk Assessment and Analysis

 **ISACA context:**
-Risk scenarios describe how a threat exploits a vulnerability to cause business impact.
+Risk assessment evaluates likelihood and impact to prioritise risk treatment.
+Risk assessments should follow recognised concepts and standards to ensure consistency and credibility.

 **Key points:**
+- Risk = likelihood × impact.
 - Scenarios combine threat, vulnerability, and impact.
+- Can be qualitative or quantitative.
-- Improves consistency and comparability.
+- Must be consistent and repeatable.
+- Using a standard scoring matrix allows comparison of risks across departments.
-- Supports executive-level understanding.
+- Supports decision-making and executive-level understanding.
 - Helps prioritise risk treatment.
+Accept, mitigate, transfer or avoid.
+- Quantitative - assigns a dollar value.
+Objective and uses formulars.
+- Qualitative - uses a scoring system.
+Subjective usually low medium high heat map.

+**Memory hook:**
+> *Impact usually outweighs likelihood on the exam.*

 **Example:**
-A phishing email leads to credential compromise, resulting in unauthorised access to financial systems.
+A low-probability outage with high financial impact is prioritised.

 ---

-## 2B.
-Risk Analysis
+## Part B – Information Security Risk Response

-### 2B1 Risk Assessment Concepts and Standards
+### 2B1 Risk Treatment / Risk Response Options

 **ISACA context:**
-Risk assessments should follow recognised concepts and standards to ensure consistency and credibility.
+Defines how an organisation addresses identified risk.

 **Key points:**
-- Risk = likelihood × impact.
-- Assessments must be repeatable and defensible.
-- Common standards include ISO 27005, NIST, and COBIT.
-- Consistency matters more than precision.

-**Example:**
-Using a standard scoring matrix allows comparison of risks across departments.

----

-### 2B2 Business Impact Analysis (BIA)

-**ISACA context:**
+- Accept – within appetite.
+- Mitigate – reduce risk. apply a control to minimise.
+- Transfer – shift risk to reduct probability or magnitude. ie 3rd party or insurance.
+- Avoid – eliminate activity.
+- Must align with appetite.
+- Risk acceptance SHOULD NOT exceed risk appetite and MUST NOT exceed risk capacity.
-BIA evaluates the potential impact of disruptions to business processes and information assets.
+- Business Impact Analysis (BIA) evaluates the potential impact of disruptions to business processes and information assets.

-**Key points:**
 - Identifies critical processes.
-- Determines RTO and RPO.
+Determines RTO and RPO.
+Inputs into BCP and DR planning.
 - Focuses on business consequences, not systems.
-- Inputs into BCP and DR planning.
+- Inherent risk shows raw exposure.
+Residual risk determines acceptance decisions.
+Residual risk must align with risk appetite.
+- Controls reduce likelihood, impact, or both.

+**Memory hook:**
+> *Avoidance removes risk; mitigation reduces it.*

 **Example:**
+Insurance transfers financial impact but not operational disruption.
 An outage of online sales systems results in direct revenue loss and reputational damage.

 ---

-### 2B3 Risk Register
+### 2B2 Risk and Control Ownership

 **ISACA context:**
-A risk register documents identified risks, their analysis, ownership, and treatment status.
+Controls can be preventive, detective, or corrective in nature.
+Clear ownership ensures accountability for risk decisions and control effectiveness.

 **Key points:**
-- Central source of risk information.
-- Assigns ownership and accountability.
-- Supports reporting and monitoring.
-- Must be kept current.
+- Business owns risk.
+- Risk owner is responsible for ensuring the risk is managed appropriatly. typically senior exec, manager or director.
+They make decisions about risk response, allovate resources to manage, accept residual risk it it aligns to appetite, ongoing monitoring and reporting of risk.
+- Control owners usually the same person but custodian or steward of the control ensures operation.
+Ensure control is designed, documented and tested.
+- Ownership supports escalation.
+- Responsibility can be delegated but Accountability cannot be delegated away.
+- Controls must be technically effective, cost effective and suppot business objectives.
+- Control Objectives.
+Preventive (firewalls, training), Detective (CCTV, log monitoring), Corrective (backup/restore)
+- Control Categories.
+Technical (whitelisting, proxy), Administrative (policies or procedures), Physical (doors, etc)
+- Control effectiveness and assurance. self assess, audits, vulnerability scans.

+**Memory hook:**
+> *Risk ownership sits with those who benefit from the risk.*

 **Example:**
-Each cyber risk includes a description, likelihood, impact, owner, and mitigation plan.
+A business unit accepts residual risk after control implementation.

 ---

-### 2B4 Risk Analysis Methodologies
+### 2B3 Risk Monitoring and Reporting

 **ISACA context:**
-Risk analysis methodologies provide structured approaches to evaluate risk.
+Ensures risks and controls remain effective and visible over time.
+Inherent risk exists before controls; residual risk remains after controls are applied.

 **Key points:**
-- Qualitative: high/medium/low.
-- Quantitative: financial values and probabilities.
-- Hybrid approaches are common.
-- Choose methodology appropriate to maturity.
+- Continuous or periodic monitoring.
+- Metrics support insight.
+Reporting must suit the audience and enable informed decisions.

+**Memory hook:**
+> *What isn’t monitored can’t be governed.*

 **Example:**
-A mature organisation uses financial loss estimates, while others use qualitative scoring.

----

-### 2B5 Inherent and Residual Risk

-**ISACA context:**
-Inherent risk exists before controls; residual risk remains after controls are applied.
+KRIs alert leadership to increasing threat activity.

+**Risk register:**
+A risk register documents identified risks, their analysis, ownership, and treatment status.

 **Key points:**
-- Inherent risk shows raw exposure.
-- Residual risk determines acceptance decisions.
-- Residual risk must align with risk appetite.
-- Controls reduce likelihood, impact, or both.
+- Central source of risk information.
+Assigns ownership and accountability.
+- Supports reporting and monitoring.
+Must be kept current.
+- Information Security Manager is responsible for regular risk assesments, stakeholder communication and risk status reporting inlucding open risks.
 **Example:**
-Encryption reduces residual risk of data theft, but some risk still remains.
+Each cyber risk includes a description, likelihood, impact, owner, and mitigation plan.

 ---

 ## Practice Exam Questions – Domain 2

 ### Question 1
+What MOST influences the effectiveness of security controls?

+**Answer:** Organizational culture.
+**Explanation:** Culture drives behaviour when controls fail.

+---

+### Question 2
+What is the PRIMARY output of a risk assessment?

+**Answer:** Prioritised risks to support decision-making.
+**Explanation:** Risk assessments inform action, not documentation.

+---

+### Question 3
+Which risk response option eliminates risk entirely?

+**Answer:** Risk avoidance.
+**Explanation:** Avoidance removes the activity creating the risk.

+---

+### Question 4
+Why must risk reporting be tailored to its audience?

+**Answer:** To enable effective decision-making.
+**Explanation:** Executives need summaries, not technical detail.

+---

+### Question 5
-**What is the PRIMARY purpose of a risk assessment?**
+What is the PRIMARY purpose of a risk assessment?

 **Answer:** To support informed business decisions.
 **Explanation:** Risk assessments exist to enable decision-making, not to catalogue threats.

 ---

-### Question 2
+### Question 6
-**Which best describes a risk event?**
+Which best describes a risk event?

 **Answer:** A potential occurrence that negatively impacts business objectives.
 **Explanation:** Risk events describe outcomes, not threats or vulnerabilities alone.

 ---

-### Question 3
+### Question 7
-**What is the MAIN output of a business impact analysis (BIA)?**
+What is the MAIN output of a business impact analysis (BIA)?

 **Answer:** Prioritised business processes and recovery requirements.
 **Explanation:** BIAs identify what matters most and how quickly it must be restored.

 ---

-### Question 4
+### Question 8
-**What is the PRIMARY benefit of risk scenarios?**
+What is the PRIMARY benefit of risk scenarios?

 **Answer:** Improved consistency and clarity in risk evaluation.
 **Explanation:** Scenarios help leadership understand and compare risks.

 ---

-### Question 5
+### Question 9
-**What does residual risk represent?**
+What does residual risk represent?

 **Answer:** Risk remaining after controls are applied.
 **Explanation:** This risk must be accepted, mitigated further, transferred, or avoided.

 ---

-### Question 6
+### Question 10
-**Which factor MOST influences risk prioritisation?**
+Which factor MOST influences risk prioritisation?

 **Answer:** Business impact.
 **Explanation:** ISACA prioritises impact over technical severity.

----

-## Exam Tip

-For Domain 2 questions, always:
-- Focus on **business impact**
-- Prefer **structured, repeatable processes**
-- Choose answers that support **executive decision-making**
-- Avoid answers that focus purely on tools or technology